 As mentioned above, when hypnotized, you still have the ability to stay involved in weather or not you want to follow the suggestions offered.
 As a result, you are the one in control of your time while hypnotized.

 If you are in control, then it is not possible to become dependent on your Hypnotist.
+Keep in mind that a Hypnotist only serves as a facilitator to help and guide you.

 “Hypnosis will bring back memories I don’t remember”